 All materials are submitted electronically through the University of Minnesota's Graduate School Admissions process.
 Admission decisions are communicated to applicants using this system.

 Visit the Graduate School for application instructions and general information.

-If you cannot complete your application through the on-line application, or if you have any questions, please contact our graduate programs coordinator, Sara Braun (Geogemail@example.com).
+If you cannot complete your application through the on-line application, or if you have any questions, please contact our Graduate Program Coordinator, Sara Braun (firstname.lastname@example.org).

 Applications are evaluated once per year, in January, for admission the following fall (we do not admit for the spring semester).
 All application materials must be received by December 15 of the year prior to the year in which admission is sought (e.g., applications for admission in Fall 2021 must be received by December 15, 2020).